Last Updated on September 16, 2020 by Jeremy

 The Practical Side of Things

-In reality, there is one reason above all others that we are not taking our wedding rings away while traveling, and that is it is not practical.
+In reality, there is one reason above all others that we would leave our wedding rings at home, and that is it is not practical.

 As with most expensive rings, we bought an insurance policy that would replace any damage or missing diamonds without question.